Why you should start planning in autumn for next summer’s strawberry crop

 CARE FOR YOUR PLANTS

 Because strawberries tend to strip nutrients from the soil quite quickly, you will need to use a fertiliser than replaces the lost trace elements – a good seaweed-based spray is an excellent option or a general garden fertiliser.
+Water regularly!

 The experts at Koanga Gardens recommend deflowering plants until they look strong and healthy and to encourage extra runners.